dcaldwellphd/polaRized/README.md

 It has $n \times p$ rows recording the $nth$ respondent’s rating on attitude item $p$.
 These values are stored in the name-value pair, `att_name` and `att_val`.
-The main functions from the `polaRized` package are designed to iterate over the `att_name` column, calculating statistics related to polarization using values in the `att_val` column.
+The two main functions in `polaRized` are designed to iterate over the `att_name` column, calculating statistics related to polarization using values in the `att_val` column.

 ## Describing attitude polarization using the `polaRized` package

-Two main approaches to measuring attitude polarization are used in the political science literature: distributional and associational.
-These are the unifying themes of the two main functions implemented in this
+There are two common approaches to measuring attitude polarization in public opinion research: distributional and associational.
+These are the unifying themes of the main functions implemented in this package:
-package: `polarize_distr` and `polarize_assoc`.
+`polarize_distr` and `polarize_assoc`.

 ### Distributional measures and `polarize_distr`